 15 January 2020, 21:00 | Updated: 15 January 2020, 21:01

 The band made their debut at The Grapes in Sheffield on 13 June 2003… and here's what the audience heard.

-It’s hard to believe it’s just 15 years since Arctic Monkeys played their first ever show.
+It’s hard to believe it’s nearly 17 years since Arctic Monkeys played their first ever show.
 Alex Turner, Matt Helders, Jamie Cook and original bassist Andy Nicholson took the stage in front of the public for the first time at The Grapes pub on Trippet Lane in Sheffield on Friday 13 June 2003.

 Before this momentous occasion, the band had been rehearsing for six months at a warehouse in Neepsend.

 Recalling the moment, Alex Turner told the Telegraph in 2013: “We had practised so much beforehand, and it was a major deal just to go and play somewhere.
 I’d never been on a stage in my life before that.”

 He had an ulterior motive, of course - his ambition for the evening was “Just to get to the end of the night and pull the bird that I fancied that I’d got to come down!”